 Gorga, Erica, "Changing the Paradigm of Stock Ownership from Concentrated towards Dispersed Ownership?
 Evidence from Brazil and Consequences for Emerging Countries" (2008).
 Cornell Law Faculty Working Papers.
 Paper 42.

-Banking and Finance Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Corporation and Enterprise Law Commons, Economics Commons, International Law Commons, Law and Economics Commons, Securities Law Commons
+Banking and Finance Law Commons, Business Organizations Law Commons, Commercial Law Commons, Comparative and Foreign Law Commons, Economics Commons, International Law Commons, Law and Economics Commons, Securities Law Commons